Snoring or sleep apnea: they can be quite different things

 If you or your partner is a frequent loud snorer, stops breathing, gasps or chokes during sleep, experiences excessive restlessness at night or feels excessively sleepy during the day, you may want to bring it up with your doctor to see whether a sleep study is necessary.
 Taking this first step to get tested prior to beginning any treatment prevents inaccurate self-diagnosis, inadequate treatment, and/or premature dismissal of the problem.
 Your primary care physician will be able to refer you to a sleep specialist for further evaluation.

 Do get treated

-Snoring treatments range from lifestyle alterations, such as weight loss, a decrease in alcohol consumption and changing sleeping positions, to oral devices, nasal strips and even surgery.
+Snoring treatments range from lifestyle alterations, such as weight loss, a decrease in alcohol consumption and changing sleeping positions, to oral devices, mouth exercises, nasal strips and even surgery.
 Treatment of OSA, however, often involves CPAP, a blower connected by a tube to a mask that fits over the mouth or nose, blowing air so that a continuous pressure in the airway is maintained.
 This constant pressure keeps the airway from collapsing allowing normal breathing.

 While CPAP is very effective for most people, some sleep apnea patients experience difficulty using a CPAP machine.
 Today’s science has seen tremendous growth both in CPAP machine technology and the masks that interface with them.
 There are however other options for those that find it difficult to adjust to wearing and using CPAP.
 A discussion with your sleep health provider can lead to understanding the options that are available to you to meet your specific therapeutic needs.